jmhar3/jmhar3/README.md

 - 👋 Hi, I’m Jessica
-- 👀 I’m interested in Frontend Developement
+- 👀 I’m interested in Fullstack Development with a focus in design
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Ruby on Rails
 - 💞️ See me work at jmhar3.github.io/portfolio/
 - 📫 You can reach me at jmhar@protonmail.com